Saskatoon East: Demographics

+History

+Saskatoon East was first represented in the House of Commons of Canada from 1979 to 1988.
+It was created in 1976 from parts of Saskatoon—Humboldt riding.
+It was abolished in 1987 when it was redistributed into Saskatoon—Dundurn and Saskatoon—Humboldt ridings.

-Saskatoon—University was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
-It came into effect upon the call of the 42nd Canadian federal election, scheduled for 19 October 2015.
+Saskatoon—University was created by the 2012 federal electoral boundaries redistribution out of parts of Saskatoon—Humboldt and Saskatoon—Wanuskewin, and was legally defined in the 2013 representation order.
+It came into effect upon the call of the 2015 Canadian federal election, held on October 19, 2015.

 In the 2021 Canadian federal election, Corey Tochor of the Conservative Party was re-elected to a second term in office.